-Once the hustle and bustle of moving has slowed and you’ve unpacked all your belongings, there’s a good chance you’ll be left with a bunch of empty moving boxes.
-If these boxes are the last step of your moving journey, you’re probably ready to get rid of them.
+Once the hustle and bustle of moving has slowed and you’ve unpacked all your belongings, there’s a good chance you’ll be left with a bunch of empty moving boxes… and you’re probably more than ready to get rid of them.

-You can always throw away your moving boxes after the big day.
-However, there are more environmentally friendly ways to dispose of your moving boxes.
-That’s why we’ve put together a few ways you can dispose of or use your boxes.
+Sure, you can always throw away your moving boxes after the big day.
+However, there are more environmentally friendly and useful ways to solve this cardboard conundrum.
+Which is why the moving experts at Wheaton have put together some tips on how to dispose of your moving boxes.

-1. Donate Your Moving Boxes to a Charity
+1. Donate or Give Your Moving Boxes Away

 2. Recycle the Boxes

 If your cardboard moving boxes were damaged during the moving process, consider recycling them.
 Simply break them down and take them to a local recycling center.
 If you have room in your home’s recycling bin, you can also put them there, of course.

 3. Use Moving Boxes at Home

 If you have small children, you may want to use the boxes for creative art projects down the road as well.
 You can make tunnels, playhouses or dollhouses from large boxes, for example.
-Or, you could also use the boxes to make creative Halloween costumes.
+You could even use the boxes to make creative Halloween costumes.

-Many cities have companies who buy and sell moving boxes.
+- Local companies that buy and sell moving boxes.
 Do a quick Google search of who buys used moving boxes to find any companies that do this near you.
-Once you’ve found a company that wants to buy your boxes, they will likely pick up the boxes from your home and pay you a small amount for each box.
+Once you’ve found a company that wants to buy your boxes, they’ll likely pick them up from your home and pay you a small amount for each box.

-Find a Moving Company That Removes Boxes For You
+Hire a Moving Company that Removes Boxes for You

 The best way to get rid of moving boxes right after a relocation is to hire a moving company that removes them for you.
 When you make your move with Wheaton, we offer services from the start to the finish of your move.
-Your moving team will even remove cardboard boxes after unpacking your belongings.
+Your Wheaton moving team will even remove cardboard boxes after unpacking your belongings.
 To move with Wheaton, get in touch with your local agent today!